nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ```

-Confirm in One Console that the system was upgraded.
+Confirm in NGINX One Console that the system was upgraded.
 Click on the `Instances` menu on the left-hand side and you will see the instance was upgraded:

 ![NGINX Plus](media/lab5-upgrade-confirmed.png)